Lu'an

 Lu'an (六安 (Lù'ān)), is a prefecture-level city in western Anhui province, People's Republic of China, bordering Henan to the northwest and Hubei to the southwest.
 As of the 2020 census, it had a total population of 4,393,699 inhabitants whom 1,752,537 lived in the built-up (or metro) area made of Yu'an and Jin'an urban districts.
 Neighbouring prefecture-level cities are the provincial capital of Hefei to the east, Anqing to the south, Huanggang (Hubei) and Xinyang (Henan) to the west, and Huainan and Fuyang to the north.
 Although the character 六 (literally: "six") is normally pronounced "Liù", in this case it changes to "Lù" on account of the historical literary reading.

+Lu'an, also known as "Gaocheng".
+Located in the west of Anhui Province, between the Yangtze River and the Huaihe River, at the northern foot of the Dabie Mountains, "Western Anhui" in the geographical sense refers specifically to Lu'an.
+Lu'an has beautiful mountains and clear waters, and beautiful natural scenery.
+You can not only enjoy flowers and birds, but also mountain climbing and rafting.
+At the same time, Lu'an has many cultural relics and historic sites, as well as talented people.
+Good generals and prime ministers, literary heroes, party history heroes, and political figures are like stars in the sky, shining through the past and present.